altocodenl/tagaway/readme.md

    - `sort` determines whether sorting is done by `newest`, `oldest`, or `upload` (newest upload; there's no option for oldest upload).
    - `num` is number of things you already have. `more` adds 30 more to that, otherwise you just get what you asked for.

+POST /share

+GET /share

+POST /api

+### Admin & debugging routes

+POST /clienterror (no need to be logged in)

+   ['post', 'admin/invites', function (rq, rs) {
+   ['post', 'logs', cicek.json (function (rq, rs) {

 ## Features

 ### Todo alpha

 - Server
    - Account
-      - documentation & tests for recover/reset
       - check documentation for app routes
-      - Get account activity & test
+      - Get account activity, clienterror & test
+   - Email sending & templates in config
    - DB backups to S3.
    - Limit of 1k for deleting S3 items in s3del.
-   - Email sending & templates in config
+   - Count user & picture activity (uploads & downloads) with 10 minute granularity

 - Client
    - Fix all existing functionality after server refactor.